 People with recurrent cancer often experience emotions such as disbelief or fear.
 You are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from thyroid cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.